 - Call Pit Boss customer support at 480-923-9630, available 6 am to 8 pm PST

 - You must pay for return shipping

-Pit Boss recommends that you log into your Pit Boss account at pitboss-grills.com, register your product, and then click “Start a Case.”
+If you need any other information that wasn’t included in this Pit Boss smoker review, the brand recommends you log into your Pit Boss account at pitboss-grills.com, register your product, and then click “Start a Case.”

 From there, make your query and include pictures if applicable.
 Pit Boss will respond as soon as possible.
 Alternatively, you can call 480-923-9630.